National Gallery of Art, Washington

-Greenhalgh began a three-year appointment as an Andrew W. Mellon Postdoctoral Curatorial Fellow at the National Gallery in February 2012.
-As part of the Department of Modern Prints and Drawings, he co-curated Yes, No, Maybe: Artists Working at Crown Point Press (2013).
-Prior to that, he organized a display of John Cage's prints, John Cage: Rocks, Paper, Fire, to commemorate the 2012 Centennial of Cage's birth.
-Greenhalgh completed his doctoral degree in the Department of Art History & Archaeology at the University of Maryland, College Park, in 2011.
+Adam Greenhalgh, an associate curator at the National Gallery of Art, has been lead author since January 2015 on the team producing the catalogue raisonné Mark Rothko: The Works on Paper.
+He joined the Gallery in 2012 when he was selected as an Andrew W. Mellon postdoctoral curatorial fellow in the department of modern prints and drawings.
+During his three-year-long fellowship, he conceived and organized the exhibition The Serial Impulse at Gemini G.E.L.
+(2015), cocurated the exhibition Yes, No, Maybe: Artists Working at Crown Point Press (2013), and coauthored the accompanying catalog.
+He also mounted a display of John Cage's prints, John Cage: Rocks, Paper, Fire, to commemorate the 2012 centennial of Cage's birth.
+Greenhalgh completed his doctoral degree in the department of art history and archaeology at the University of Maryland, College Park, in 2011.
 His dissertation, "Risky Business: Chance and Contingency in American Art around 1900," was supported by fellowships from the Smithsonian American Art Museum and the Henry Luce Foundation, among others.
-He has published on American art in a number of journals and exhibition and collection catalogues and has worked at the Sterling and Francine Clark Art Institute and the Corcoran Gallery of Art.
-He holds an M.A. from Williams College (2000) and a B.A. from the University of Virginia (1996).
+He has published on American art in a number of journals and exhibition and collection catalogs, and has worked at the Sterling and Francine Clark Art Institute and the Corcoran Gallery of Art.
+He also holds degrees from Williams College (MA, 2000) and the University of Virginia (BA, 1996).

 General InformationThe National Gallery of Art and its Sculpture Garden are at all times free to the public.
 They are located on the National Mall between 3rd and 9th Streets at Constitution Avenue NW, and are open Monday through Saturday from 10:00 a.m. to 5:00 p.m. and Sunday from 11:00 a.m. to 6:00 p.m.
 The Gallery is closed on December 25 and January 1.
 With the exception of the atrium and library, the galleries in the East Building will remain closed until late fall 2016 for Master Facilities Plan and renovations.
 For information call (202) 737-4215 or visit the Gallery's Web site at www.nga.gov.
 Follow the Gallery on Facebook at www.facebook.com/NationalGalleryofArt, Twitter at www.twitter.com/ngadc, and Instagram at http://instagram.com/ngadc.